Central Germany In One Spectacular Week – Check Out This Jaw-Dropping Plan

 Click on the map above to open it in Google Maps

-A one-week journey through Central Germany offers a tapestry of experiences — from the hallowed corridors of history to the lush embrace of nature, all seasoned with a robust cultural flavor.
+A one-week journey through Central Germany offers an amazing array of experiences — from the hallowed corridors of history to the lush embrace of nature, all seasoned with a robust cultural flavor.
 Each stop along the itinerary is not merely a destination but a stepping stone into the living storybook of German heritage, punctuated by diverse architecture, savory cuisine, and the unassuming charm of the towns and cities.

-Learn more about hidden gems in Germany with this guide to the best off-the-beaten-track places.
+Learn more about Central Germany with this list of the best places or find hidden gems in Germany with this guide to the best off-the-beaten-track places.
 You can also find all our guides to Central Germany here or find our Bavaria itinerary here or an itinerary from Frankfurt to Munich here (you could add it to this itinerary!).
-Don’t miss our one week itinerary for Northern Germany here.
+Don’t miss our one week itinerary for Northern Germany here and all our German itineraries here.

 Sharon Gourlay in the Rhina Valley